GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 You will die alone and poorly dressed.

 ### Where you can find me